melaniebrgr/learning-computer-science/00-everyweeks/week11/README.md

 ### 3. Compile Rust to Wasm

-The Rust language has repeatedly been mentioned as great compilation to wasm story.
+Why has the Rust language has repeatedly been mentioned as great compilation to wasm story?
-This was actually the main reason I started getting interested in it.
-Rust is a popular for compilations to wasm because it, "lacks a runtime, enabling small `.wasm` sizes because there is no extra bloat included like a garbage collector."
+Because it "lacks a runtime, enabling small `.wasm` sizes because there is no extra bloat included like a garbage collector."
-It's also relatively easy, because compiling to wasm is built into the rust compiler.
+It's also relatively easy to do, because compiling to wasm is built into the rust compiler.
-The wasm that `rustc` generates can also be optimised further with `wasm-opt`.
+The wasm that `rustc` generates can be optimised further with `wasm-opt` (this is done automatically if you use `wasm-pack` to build the wasm lib).
-With cargo we can install the crate `wasm-bindgen`, a tool that bridges JS and Rust and "allows JS to call a Rust API with a string, or a Rust function to catch a JavaScript exception" (7).
+With cargo we can install the crate `wasm-bindgen`, a tool that bridges JS and Rust.
+It "wraps up that WebAssembly file into a module the browser can understand" (7).

+1. `cargo new --lib guess-the-pinyin`
+2. update TOML file specifying lib type (`cdylib`) and dependencies (`wasm-bindgen`)
+3. Replace the generated code with some simple Rust code the `lib.rs` to get started.
+4. Build the wasm file! `wasm-pack build --target web`.
+5. Load it the wasm file!
+Create a simple HTML file that loads the JS module that loads the wasm file that `wasm-pack` just generated.
+6. 派对！(pàiduì! a.k.a party!)

-## Stupid questions
+## Q. Stupid questions

-1. How do I even execute wasm in the browser?
+1. ✅ How do I even execute wasm in the browser?
+1. ✅ Why is Rust such a popular language for using for WebAssembly?
+1. ⬜️ How is Figma using WebAssembly?
+1. ⬜️ What is all that stuff in the JS module wasm-bindgen generated?

+### How do I even execute wasm in the browser?

 Starting from a very basic handwritten `wat` file, a `wasm` file can first be generated and loaded by JS.
 I created a `hello.wat` file and pasted in some basic wat code.